skristyn/learningplatform/README.md

 The repo includes some sample data.
 First, however you have to run migrations.
 This can be done with the command `python manage.py migrate`

-Once the migrations are run you can load the data with `python manage.py loaddata <fixture-name>`
+Once the migrations are run you can load the data with `python manage.py loaddata dev_example_data.json`

+_Currently there are no images with the data, but we will add some later this week_

 ## Accessing Site

 ### Creating superuser

-To create a superuser that will give you access to the wagtail CMS and Django admin pages, you can run the command `python manage.py createsuperuser` which will prompt you to create a username and password.

-TO DO This is currently throwing an error, due to a missing file, *but do not fear, the user is created anyway*.
+In the database loaded with loaddata above, there is already a superuser created:

+username: "user\_one"
+password: "bad\_password"

+For convinence the user is already enrolled in the course so after signin the data is available from a student's point of view.

 ## API